-The exam is an individual oral exam based on the written project.
+The exam is an individual oral exam based on a synopsis.
 It is assessed internally according to the 7-point scale.

-One individual grade is given based on an overall evaluation of the written project and oral presentation.
+One individual grade is given based on an overall evaluation of the presentation and dialogue.

 30 minutes is allotted to each student including assessment and announcement of grade.